-We hold an auction every month of Antiques, Collectables and Fine art including jewellery, silver, pictures, books, furniture along with household wares, ephemera and much more.
+We hold an auction every month of Antiques, Collectables and Fine Art including; jewellery, silver, pictures, books, ceramics, furniture along with household wares, ephemera and much more.
 Our auctions are fun and diverse, the combination of our one-to-one service with our team of specialists, means that selling your antiques and works of art can be easy and stress free.
 We will keep you informed at every stage, from the initial valuation to settlement.

 Here we provide a guide to selling at auction: